Senadheera123/Trip-Price-Calculator-and-Invoice-Generator/README.md

-# Trip-Price-Calculator-and-Invoice-Generator
+# DropMe™ Console Application
 DropMe™ Console Application
-This console application allows passengers to view trip details and generate invoices for the DropMe™ cab service in the Kingdom of Miranda.
+This console application allows passengers to view trip details and generate invoices for the DropMe™ cab service.

-Prerequisites
+#Prerequisites
 Python 3.x

-Installation
+#Installation
 Clone or download this repository.
 Open a terminal or command prompt.
 Navigate to the project directory.
-Run the following command to install the required dependencies: shell
+Run the following command to install the required dependencies:

-Copy code
-pip install -r requirements.txt
+'pip install -r requirements.txt'

-Usage
+#Usage
 Open a terminal or command prompt.
 Navigate to the project directory.
-Run the following command to start the application: shell
+Run the following command to start the application:

-Copy code
-python dropme.py
+'python dropme.py'

 Enter the required information when prompted:

 Location: Alvin, Jamz, Razi, Mali, or Zuhar.